United States Regiments & BatteriesMichigan

 As soon as it was light enough to see, the Fourth Michigan and Sixty-second Pennsylvania crossed the river with some horses from Battery D, Fifth Artillery, commanded by First Lieutenant Hazlett, and brought back three guns, several caissons and one battle-flag, picked up on the field, returning to camp about 8 o’clock a. m.

-October 16-17 Reconnaissance toward Smithfield, W. Va.
+October 16-17 Reconnaissance toward Smithfield, West Virginia.

-October 29-November 17 Movement to Falmouth, Va.
+October 29-November 17 Movement to Falmouth, Virginia.

 November 25 Colonel Childs resigned due to “unexected and urgent circumstances of a private nature.”
 General Griffith endorsed the resignation with the comment, “It is absolutely necessary for the interest and harmony of the regiment.”